qbituniverse/plainkube.dev/pages/start-thinking-containers.md

 Any new piece of software should by default enter containerised format.
 Lift and shift of existing software that's not containerised is also possible - just keep reading...

 The chances are that whatever you are trying to containerise has already been containerised.
 Simply search the official [DockerHub](https://hub.docker.com/) for the piece of software you are after.
 [Docker's layered architecture](https://docs.docker.com/storage/storagedriver/#images-and-layers) allows you to build on top of other `Base Images`.
-In other words, extend Base Images to fit your requirement, which is also referred as [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build).
+In other words, extend Base Images to fit your requirement, which is also referred to as [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build).

 > Using `Base Images` speeds up your development process as you don't have to `reinvent the wheel` allowing you to focus on your requirement and implementation.